Chemistry only

 a cathode and an electrolyte.
 In

-cathode is positively charged, this is the
+cathode is positively charged; this is the

-other round round in electrolysis, so be careful not to get them mixed up!
+other round from what you will have met before in electrolysis where the anode has a positive charge and the cathode has a negative charge so be careful not to get them mixed up!

 The